JupiterOne/sdk/docs/integrations/development_guide.md

    - Examples Integrations:
      [**graph-microsoft-365**](https://github.com/JupiterOne/graph-microsoft-365/blob/main/src/ms-graph/client.ts),
      [**graph-google-cloud**](https://github.com/JupiterOne/graph-google-cloud/blob/main/src/google-cloud/client.ts)
-2. An open source client exists and is well maintained, trusted, and widely used.
+2. An open-source client exists and is well maintained, trusted, and widely used.
-   - Examples Integrations: []
-3. There is no provider client and there are no open source clients or the clients that exist fail to meet a high standard of trust and use.
+3. There is no provider client, and there are no open-source clients or the clients that exist fail to meet a high standard of trust and use.
    - Examples Integrations:
      [**graph-rumble**](https://github.com/JupiterOne/graph-rumble/blob/main/src/client.ts),